Thailand 3G mobile network auction raises $1.4bn

 Its 3G auction has taken place nearly a decade after Japan first implemented its 3G network.
-Japan is now preparing to introduce 4G networks.'Historic day'
+Japan is now preparing to introduce 4G networks.

 The delay in upgrading the country's communications network and infrastructure has been due to domestic political struggles.

 Thailand had previously announced an auction of the 3G network in 2010.

 However, a Thailand court halted the move after state-owned telecom giant CAT argued that the regulator at time, the National Telecommunications Commission, had no authority to conduct the bidding.

 The government then overhauled the regulatory system and set up the NBTC, giving it a mandate to auction off the 3G bandwidth.

 Takorn Tantasit, secretary-general of NBTC described the latest auction as "a historic day".

 However, the auction has received some criticism in the local press, with the Bangkok Post and The Nation carrying articles quoting analysts who questioned the government's strategy.